 - c.
 Provide a range and mix of house sizes, types and tenures; - d.
-Enhance the character of the area, and are in line with Policy G2 of this plan; - e.
+Enhance the character of the area, and are in line with the Policy G2 of this plan; - e.
 Do not increase traffic congestion, do not lead to additional on-car street parking, or jeopardise road safety. - f.
 Do not lead to the loss, damage or detriment of existing community facilities, green space or assets listed on the National Heritage List for England and Herefordshire Council's Monuments Record; - g.
 Do not lead to the loss of local employment opportunities, including tourism; - h.
 Are not at significant risk of flooding and they can demonstrate they will not increase the risk of flooding elsewhere; and - i.
 They provide appropriate affordable housing when assessed against Core Strategy Policy H1.

-Proposals for development beyond the village will only be supported when:
+Proposals for development adjacent to the main built up area of the village will only be supported when:

 - j.
-They adjoin the existing built-up area of the settlement; - k.
-They can easily be integrated in to the wider village and rural environment; - l.
-There are no allocated or brownfield sites within the settlement boundary; and - m.
+They can easily be integrated in to the wider village and rural environment; and - k.
 They meet criteria b to i above.

-Pontrilas is identified in the Herefordshire Local Plan Core Strategy as falling within the Ross on Wye Rural Housing Market Area and is a settlement that will be considered a main focus suitable for proportionate housing development.
+Pontrilas is identified in the Herefordshire Local Plan Core Strategy as falling within the Ross on Wye Housing Market Area and is a settlement that will be considered a main focus suitable for proportionate housing development.